MA

 What you'll study

-• A dissertation in the Department of Educational Studies or the Department of English and Creative Writing (60 credits)
+You'll also undertake a project-based portfolio or dissertation based in either the Department of Educational Studies or the Department of English and Creative Writing.
+This is worth 60 credits.

 Assessment